Explaining the Behavior of Black-Box Prediction Algorithms with Causal Learning: Explaining Black-Box Predictions

-Our proposal is to learn a causal PAG $\widehat{\mathcal{G}}$ among the variable set $V=(Z,\widehat{Y})$, with the minimal background knowledge imposed that the predicted outcome $\widehat{Y}$ is a causal non-ancestor of $Z$ (there is no directed path from $\widehat{Y}$ into any element of $Z$).
-That is, we allow that the content of an image may cause the output of a prediction algorithm trained on that image, but not vice versa.
 Additional background knowledge may also be imposed if it is known, for example, that none of the elements of $Z$ may cause each other (they are only dependent due to latent common causes) or there are groups of variables which precede others in a causal ordering.
-If in $\widehat{\mathcal{G}}$, there is a directed edge $Z_i \rightarrow \widehat{Y}$, then $Z_i$ is a cause (definite causal ancestor) of the prediction, if instead there is a bidirected edge $Z_i \leftrightarrow \widehat{Y}$ then $Z_i$ is \emph{not} a cause of the prediction but they are dependent due to common latent factors, and if $Z_i \circlearrow \widehat{Y}$ then $Z_i$ is a possible cause (possible ancestor) of the prediction but unmeasured confounding cannot be ruled out.
+If in the estimated graph $\widehat{\mathcal{G}}$, there is a directed edge $Z_i \rightarrow \widehat{Y}$, then $Z_i$ is a cause (definite causal ancestor) of the prediction, if instead there is a bidirected edge $Z_i \leftrightarrow \widehat{Y}$ then $Z_i$ is \emph{not} a cause of the prediction but they are dependent due to common latent factors, and if $Z_i \circlearrow \widehat{Y}$ then $Z_i$ is a possible cause (possible ancestor) of the prediction but unmeasured confounding cannot be ruled out.
 These edge types are summarized in Table~\ref{tab:edges}.
 The reason it is important to search for a PAG and not a DAG (or equivalence class of DAGs) is that $Z$ will in general \emph{not} include all possibly relevant variables.
-Even if only interpretable features strongly associated with prediction outcomes are pre-selected, observed associations may be attributed in part or in whole to latent common causes.

-We emphasize that the graphical representation $\widehat{\mathcal{G}}$ is an intentionally coarse approximation to the real prediction process.
-By assumption, $\widehat{Y}$ is truly generated from $X_1,...,X_q$, not $Z_1,...,Z_p$.
-However, we view $\widehat{\mathcal{G}}$ as a useful approximation insofar as it captures some of the salient ``inner workings'' of the opaque and complicated prediction algorithm.
-Prediction algorithms such as DNNs will have some lower-dimensional internal representations which they learn and exploit to classify an input image.
-We would hope, for example, that an accurate bird classification procedure would internally track important aspects of bird physiology (e.g., wing shape, color patterns, head or bill shapes and sizes) and so the internal representation would include high-level features roughly corresponding to some of these physiological traits.